 The only bad thing here was, I had no other servant left for sex and I’m a horny fucking lesbian and truth to be told I was tired of this, I wanted to spent the rest of my life with someone I could rely on.

-I told Leann, you know what, I think probably we aren’t that good for each other, it seemed like every time we do this routine of; let’s start a life together and so, it just doesn’t work and trust me Leann, I love you enough to allow you do anything outside of here, this shit is chaotic.
+I told Leann, “I love you enough to let you go and live a life outside of here, this shit is chaotic.”

 Hell is fucking chaos, there is no nice part about it.
 On the other hand, that is what real love is about, leave the person you love to follow their own steps, far from that, you can’t control what can come in between.
 You got to let it flow.

-Good thing was Leann was older than me and she had lived enough things with me to be willing and able to say; “lets stick together here as well as in the outside world.
+Good thing was Leann was older than me and she had lived enough things with me to be willing and able to say; “Let’s stick together here as well as in the outside world.
 I can keep up with things on the outside and you can take matters on things here, in your own circle of hell, powerful Demonica!”

-I just gazed at her and said; don’t you ever dare to treat me like that, you aren’t a servant, you are my friend and confident.
+I just gazed at her and said; “Don’t you ever dare to treat me like that, you aren’t a servant, you are my friend and confident.
 If I’m your Demonica, I want you to be my Demonica as well, we are at the same level.

 Seems like someone wasn’t very pleased by this display of affection, while we sealed a big ass kiss between us, Lilith that was never that far, appeared right in front of us, glancing and glancing like trying to see if there was something out there for her.

 She might have been a powerful demoness, but she was a slave for sex as well.
 Using the same power from the stone, I managed to bring the real Tanya from the world of the dead back to life.
-I have seen the Styx River, so I had the power to bring her back to her last mission on earth, please the queen of demons.
+I have seen the Styx River, so I had the power to bring her back to her last mission on earth.

 Lilith couldn’t be more pleased; the real Tanya was a gorgeous woman.
 The admiration and gratitude overwhelmed her that I knew from gazing at her face, she was fulfilled as she never had before, nobody in all these years had offered her something like I just did.